RobTillaart/HX710AB/README.md

 ### Constructor

+Two classes:

 - **HX710A(uint8_t dataPin, uint8_t clockPin)** constructor.
 - **HX710B(uint8_t dataPin, uint8_t clockPin)** constructor.
 - **void begin(bool fastProcessor = false)** initialises pins.
 The fastProcessor option adds a 1 uS delay for each clock half-cycle to keep the time greater than 200 nS.
+If data does not makes sense, not stable one can try this flag.

-### Read
+### Read, synchronous

 - **int32_t read(bool differential = true)** powers up the device,
 reads from the device, sets the mode for the **next** read.
 The default parameter is true as differential readings are most used.
 See table below.
+- **uint32_t lastTimeRead()** returns last time a value was read in milliseconds.
+- **int32_t lastValueRead()** returns last read value, note this can be differential or other.
+The user should keep track of this.

 |  differential  |  HX710A         |  HX710B         |  notes    |
 |:--------------:|:---------------:|:---------------:|:---------:|
 |   true         |  differential   |  differential   |  default  |
 |   false        |  temperature    |  DVDD and AVDD  |

-- **uint32_t lastTimeRead()** returns last time a value was read in milliseconds.
-- **int32_t lastValueRead()** returns last read value, note this can be differential or other.
-The user should keep track of this.
+### Read, asynchronous

+As the device might be blocking for up to 100 millis when using the synchronous **read()**, the library offers an async way to read the device.
+This allows the user to do other tasks instead of active waiting.
+In fact the **read()** is implemented with this async interface.

+- **void request()** wakes up the device to make a measurement.
+- **bool isReady()** checks if a measurement is ready.
+- **int32_t fetch(bool differential = true)**
+reads from the device, sets the mode for the **next** read.
+The default parameter is true as differential readings are most used.
+See table above.

+### Calibration

+TODO

 ### Power